luukfroling/Broekzakdemos-repobased/content/Mechanics.md

 All students sit on their chair.
 Lift one knee a bit up from the chair.
 No problem.
 Now stretch the leg and again try to lift the knee from the chair.
 It is a lot more difficult this time.
 The moment of force (force times distance from hip to center of mass of the leg) is much greater now.

 ## Springs parallel and in series
 Collect some rubber bands from your students and arrange them parallel and in series and let students feel.
-This is like springs parallel and this is like springs in series.
+This is like springs parallel or in series.
 This can also be done with the springs from several ballpoints.
 In which situation, parallel or series, can one add up the spring constants?
 Just use logic first using Hooke's Law $F=Cu$ with $C$ as the spring constant.

 ## Tensile and shear stress with a piece of chalk
 Take a piece of chalk.
 Pull on the two sides, that creates tensile stress.
 The chalk breaks with a very nice flat break surface perpendicular to the length of the chalk.
 Now take another piece of chalk and twist the ends in opposite directions.
 We now have shear stress.
 The chalk breaks with a very different break surface.
 Try it, the effect is crystal clear and can be found Feynman's Lectures of Physics II p39-9.